Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 Can I use turmeric kojic acid soap on dry skin?

-Yes, but with modifications.
-Use once daily instead of twice, keep lather time shorter (30-60 seconds), and always follow with a rich moisturizer.
+Yes, but with changes.
+Use once daily instead of twice.
+Keep lather time shorter (30-60 seconds) and always follow with a rich moisturizer.

 Consider using the soap only at night and a gentler cleanser in the morning.
 See our dry skin brightening routine.